dpeetexm/xm-labs-azuredevops-boards/README.md

         <img src="media/xm-recipients-1.png" width="700">
     </kbd>

-2. In the setup add the xMatters users and/or groups you want to recieve the event notifications to the Recipients field.
+2. In the setup add the xMatters users and/or groups you want to receive the event notifications to the Recipients field.
 Click Done when complete.

     <kbd>
         <img src="media/xm-recipients-2.png" width="700">